Node 22 – Logical Integrity: Making Sure It Actually Works

 Why This Matters in Practice

-In real use, this module saves people from wasted time and false confidence.
+In real use, this Node saves people from wasted time and false confidence.

 It means: